bsmith89/human-gut-diversity-manuscript/manuscript.md

 At equilibrium, only the better competitor is able to persist.

-While exceptions to this principle are frequently suggested, and many cases of stable coexistance have been robustly described, none have served to overthrow Gause's law [Hutchinson 1957].
+While exceptions to this principle are frequently suggested, and many cases of stable coexistence have been robustly described, none have served to overthrow Gause's law [Hutchinson 1957].
-Instead, discovery of general mechanisms of coexistance, the most important of which are described below, have served to refine the definition of 'niche', and improved the theoretical understanding of competition.
+Instead, discovery of general mechanisms of coexistence, the most important of which are described below, have served to refine the definition of 'niche', and improved the theoretical understanding of competition.